 Once you have decided your approach to sending A V C view data to the ecosystem you need to liaise with your A V C provider(s).

-Findings indicate there are 10 A V C providers who L G P S administering authorities have entered into agreements to establish A V C schemes.
+Findings indicate there are 10 A V C providers who L G P S administering authorities have entered into agreements to establish A V C arrangements.
 These are:

 Aegon